 - Changes to the management plan, if applicable

-The Institution will incorporate, as part of a written agreement with a subrecipient, terms that establish whether the FCOI policy of the awardee Institution or that of the subrecipient will apply to subrecipient Investigators and include time periods to meet disclosure and/or FCOI reporting requirements.
-Subrecipient Institutions who rely on their FCOI policy must report identified Financial Conflicts of Interest to the awardee Institution in sufficient time to allow the awardee Institution to report the FCOI to the NIH to meet its reporting obligations.
+The Institution will incorporate, as part of a written agreement with a subrecipient, terms that establish whether the FCOI policy of the recipient Institution or that of the subrecipient will apply to subrecipient Investigators and include time periods to meet disclosure and/or FCOI reporting requirements.
+Subrecipient Institutions who rely on their FCOI policy must report identified FCOIs to the recipient Institution in sufficient time to allow the recipient Institution to report the FCOI to NIH to meet its reporting obligations.
 (See Consortium Agreements, 15.2.1 Written Agreement.)

-The Institution will require each Investigator (including subrecipient Investigators, if applicable) to complete training prior to engaging in NIH-supported research and at least every four years, and immediately under the designated circumstances:
+The Institution must require each Investigator (including subrecipient Investigators) to complete training prior to engaging in NIH-supported research and at least every four years, and immediately under the designated circumstances: